MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-sql-server-encryption.md

 You can temporarily install an Express edition of [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)] or a later version to use [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] Configuration Manager, which supports integrated certificate management.

-### Computers that don't have SQL Server 2019 Configuration Manager
+### Computers with earlier version of SQL Server Configuration Manager (SQL Server 2017 and earlier)

 If you are using [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] or an earlier version, and [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] Configuration Manager for [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)] isn't available, follow these steps to install and configure the certificate on the [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] computer: